PhD in Philosophy

 The primary vehicle for developing and maintaining a rich and open disciplinary environment will be a 10-40 page essay distributed by one of the participants 1 week in advance of each seminar.
 All participants read the text in advance of the meeting.
 At the seminar, the student will not present her or his text but merely give a brief summary of its intended function and context (e.g. as a chapter in the dissertation or as a free-standing publication).
 One of the other PhD students will then have approximately 10 minutes to provide constructive commentary, after which other participants are expected to offer their comments as well.

 The aim of the comments is to provide the PhD student with constructive help in improving the text.
 Accordingly, the author should not devote much time during the seminar to “defending her position”.

 Mentoring and Student Teaching

 Presentations at national and international philosophy conferences and similar venues are considered to be a natural part of the student’s activity during his or her time in the programme.
 The student is expected to finance participation in such activities primarily with the yearly personal discretionary funds available in connection with the PhD grant.
-Any (partial) financing by the department of travel, conference fees, and research stays requires prior approval.
+Any financing by the department of travel, conference fees, and research stays requires prior approval.

 Exchange with other Institutions

 An extended research stay at a different institution, usually abroad, should be the norm for the department’s PhD students and is strongly encouraged.
-In order that the research stay benefit the PhD student, both with regard to progress with the dissertation project and with regard to future contacts in the field, the choice of host institution and planning of the stay should be done early on.
+In order that the research stay benefits the PhD student, both with regard to progress with the dissertation project and with regard to future contacts in the field, the choice of host institution and planning of the stay should be done early on.